weeniemount/mrrposwebsituh/README.md

 # MrrpOS Static Repo
 By GattoDev and ANW.
+Used by `mpreg` for package management.

 ### Routes/folders
 - assets: assets for the MrrpOS website
 - dl: downloads
 - misc: miscellaneous files
 - pkgs: packages

-:3